 - Silliman KE, TK Bowyer, SB Roberts.
 2018.
 Consistent differences in fitness traits across multiple generations of Olympia oysters.
 Scientific Reports 8:6080

 - Heare JE, B Blake, JP Davis, B Vadopalas, SB Roberts.
 2017.
 Evidence of Ostrea lurida (Carpenter, 1864) population structure in Puget Sound, WA, USA.
 Marine Ecology 38:e12458

 - Kroeker, KJ, RL Kordas, R Crim, IE Hendriks, L Ramajo, GS Singh, CM Duarte, J-P Gattuso.
 2013.
 Impacts of ocean acidification on marine organisms: quantifying sensitivities and interaction with warming.
 Global Change Biology 19(6): 1884-1896.

 - Temperature, pH controlled seawater

-- Ocean acidification and climate research
+- Ocean acidification research

 - Microalgae culture